-29.9.3.1 The victim must select one or more commodity cards of his choice with a total face value of at least one point per city owned.
-The selected cards are to be given to the player who traded Piracy to the victim.
+29.9.3.1 The victim must select one or more commodity cards of his choice with a total face value of at least one point per city owned by the victim.
+The selected cards are to be given to the player who traded him this calamity.

-29.9.3.2 If Barbarian Hordes was drawn by the victim and not traded he must discard the selected cards instead.
+29.9.3.2 If no one traded this calamity to the victim he must discard the selected cards instead.
 The cards are shuffled back into the appropriate decks at the end of the Return of Excess Commodity Cards phase (27.3).